Gokulchavhan/Kalpataru/README.md

 d) There are many services available like Cleaning, Electrical, Plumbing, Appliances, Painting, Carpentry, etc.

-2. Employee Part
+2. Expert Part

-a) Employee can register by instructions.
+a) Expert can register by instructions.

-b) After registration approved employee can login.
+b) After registration approved expert can login.

-c) Employee can update his/her profile.
+c) Expert can update his/her profile.

-d) Employee get lots of servicing orders.
+d) Expert get lots of servicing orders.

-e) Employee can earn money.
+e) Expert can earn money.

 3. Admin Part